-- Do the local government's IT security policies, standards and procedures align with leading practices? - Has the local government implemented effective IT security practices to protect its information and are they consistent with leading practices?
+- Do the local government's IT security policies, standards and procedures align with leading practices? - Has the local government implemented effective IT security practices to protect its information, and are they consistent with leading practices?

-Comparing the Housing Authority's IT security program to leading practices
+Comparing the City's IT security program to leading practices

-We compared the Housing Authority's IT security policies, procedures and practices to leading practices in these areas to identify improvements that could make them stronger.
+We assessed the City's IT security policies, procedures and practices to leading practices in this area to identify any improvements that could make them stronger.
 We selected leading practices from the Center for Information Security's Top 20 Critical Security Controls, which were developed by a broad community of private and public sector stakeholders after examining the most common attack patterns.
 The Top 20 Critical Security Controls are a prioritized list of control areas designed to help organizations with limited resources optimize their security defense efforts to achieve the highest return on investment.